How to Improve Your Project Management Skills

 - An open-door policy or “office hours” to discuss issues

-Also, be sure to manage expectations by immediately addressing any problems or concerns that arise and presenting your stakeholders with an action plan for how you will handle the issues.
+Be sure to manage expectations by immediately addressing any problems or concerns that arise.
+Present your stakeholders with an action plan for how you’ll handle any issues.

-Now is the time to create and nurture your relationships with your team members and upper management.
-You’ll need buy-in from all involved parties in order to move forward smoothly and troubleshoot when necessary.
-Create a working environment where stakeholders are comfortable speaking with you and feel that they’re being heard, acknowledged and appreciated.
-This means being approachable, accessible and transparent.
-And don’t stress about grand gestures: A simple coffee or lunch can go a long way.
+Now is the time to nurture your relationships with your team members and upper management.
+You’ll need buy-in from all involved to move forward smoothly and troubleshoot when necessary.
+Create a working environment where stakeholders are comfortable speaking with you and feel that they’re being heard, acknowledged, and appreciated.
+This means being approachable, accessible, and transparent.
+And don’t stress about grand gestures — a simple coffee or lunch can go a long way.

-As a project manager, you’re responsible for making sure the project is delivered on time and on budget.
-To improve your project management skills in this area, make sure your team is using standardized time-tracking and schedule templates so everything is transparent and everyone understands how they fit into the big picture.
-Keeping track of team members’ time also allows you, as the project manager, to ascertain how long each task takes, allowing you to better allocate resources going forward.Also, pay close attention to the hand-off points at each stage of the project, as those areas tend to have the most opportunity for delays or errors.
+As a project manager, you’re responsible for making sure the project is delivered on time and budget.
+To improve your skills in this area, make sure your team is using standardized time tracking and schedule templates so everything is transparent and everyone understands how they fit into the big picture.
+Keeping track of team members’ time also lets you ascertain how long each task takes, allowing you to allocate resources better.
+Pay close attention to the hand-off points at each stage of the project, as those areas tend to have the most opportunity for delays or errors.
 Check in regularly during those periods to ensure smooth transitions and steady forward progress.

 Take the time to learn about your team members.
-You’ll want to know their strengths and weaknesses so you can not only ensure they’re assigned to the most appropriate tasks for their skill sets but also inspire and motivate them to new levels of productivity and success.
-In addition to leading by example, be sure to thank them for their hard work and consider implementing rewards for small team wins.
+Get to know their strengths and weaknesses to ensure they’re assigned to the most appropriate tasks for their skill sets.
+Inspire and motivate them to new levels of productivity and success.
+Thank them for their hard work and consider implementing rewards for small team wins.